-Join the official launch of Challenging Racist “British Columbia” sponsored by PCHC-MoM (Museum of Migration) and CCPA(BC).
-(Canadian Centre for Policy Alternatives) A great way to mark the International Day for the Elimination of Racial Discrimination.
-The BC Black History Awareness Society is a partner for this event.
-Event details including the partners for this event are here.
+The official launch of Challenging Racist “British Columbia” sponsored by PCHC-MoM (Museum of Migration) and CCPA(BC).
+(Canadian Centre for Policy Alternatives).
+The BC Black History Awareness Society was a partner for this event.

-All seven authors – Nicholas XEMŦOLTW̱ Claxton, Denise Fong, Fran Morrison, Christine O’Bonsawin, Maryka Omatsu, John Price and Sharanjit Kaur Sandhra – and the illustrator John Endo Greenaway will be present to share how they hope the illustrated resource will be used by educators and activists interested in doing anti-racist work.
-The discussion will be moderated by Dr. Carol Liao, Director PCHC-MoM.
+All seven authors – Nicholas XEMŦOLTW̱ Claxton, Denise Fong, Fran Morrison, Christine O’Bonsawin, Maryka Omatsu, John Price and Sharanjit Kaur Sandhra – and the illustrator John Endo Greenaway were present to share how they hope the illustrated resource will be used by educators and activists interested in doing anti-racist work.
+The discussion was moderate by Dr. Carol Liao, Director PCHC-MoM.

 This free and open access publication examines the historical thread of racism and how it connects to the racism that is ongoing.
 Individuals, educators, and policymakers can use this to amplify the diversity of voices and experiences in our movement and pathway forward.
 Download the booklet for free here.
 This book will be further developed into an interactive online resource.